kmwtechnology/solrkafka/README.md

                 class="com.kmwllc.solr.solrkafka.handler.requesthandler.SolrKafkaStatusRequestHandler"
                 startup="lazy" />
 <!-- Creates the distrib handler.
 This is only required if "ignoreShardRouting" is true.
 Handles inserting the
-documents on all cores except for the core that the /kafka importer is running on. -->
+documents on all cores except for the core that the /kafka importer is running on.
+Note: the name cannot be changed in this case. -->
 <requestHandler name="/kafka/distrib"
                 class="com.kmwllc.solr.solrkafka.handler.requesthandler.DistributedCommandHandler"
                 startup="lazy" />